Sitemap Event Validation

 A Sitemap sends events to Personalization based on the actions of the website visitors (users).
 There are several ways to validate whether the Sitemap configuration correctly recognizes the targeted user actions and sends the corresponding events.

-Sitemap events are HTTP requests sent to Personalization's Event API endpoint that describes the page's context, or a specific action a user performed on the site.
+Sitemap events are HTTP requests sent to the Personalization Event API endpoint to describe either a web page's context or a specific user action performed on the site.
 Examples of Sitemap events include:

 - Visiting a page